Capstone-Projects-2024-Spring/project-phillygpt/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements
 - User Input
     - Users have the ability to input questions related to the city of Philadelphia and receive an accurate response.
-    - Must utilize NLP via OpenAI GPT-3.5 or GPT-4 API
+    - Must utilize NLP via OpenAI GPT-3.5 API

 - SQL Query Generation
     - Create database schemas